 - European rail travel is super comfortable.
 Unlike flying or even being in a car for that matter, there is plenty of room on a train and you can easily get up to go to the toilet or go to the bar for a drink or something to eat;

 - Traveling by train through Europe means everyone can relax, there is no driver that needs to focus on driving or passenger focusing on navigating.
-The whole family can sit back and relax, play a game, read a book or catch up on some Netflix or even take a nap; and
+The whole family can sit back and relax, play a game, read a book or catch up on some Netflix; and

-- Whilst the idea of having a car is practical when visiting regional towns, in the big cities (in fact even small cities) the local transport is so amazing there is no need for a car, plus you have the hassle of finding somewhere to park, not to mention the expense.
+- Whilst the idea of having a car is practical when visiting regional towns, in the big cities (in fact even small cities) the local transport is so amazing there is no need for a car, plus you have the hassle of finding somewhere to park.

 Can you tell that I just love to travel Europe by train?
 But sure it may not be for everyone, and if you’re in a group (like a family with teenage children) and want the ultimate in flexibility it can work out expensive if you don’t book your train tickets well in advance.
 But if you are like us and have a set itinerary, then travelling by train across Europe is the way to go.